 Springtime usually finds us all a little antsy and excited to get outside and enjoy the fresh air.
 There is no better way to enjoy the great outdoors and create your own source of healthy fare than a vegetable garden.
 Simple to create and maintain, a vegetable garden can bring hours of enjoyment to each week.
 Veggies can be grown, nurtured, and enjoyed in any space with some sunlight and a little attention, whether you have a lawn, a porch, or even a balcony.
 If you know how to fertilize a garden, your space for veggies will bountifully produce and ensure satisfaction year after year.

 When deciding how to fertilize your garden, organic and chemical fertilizers are widely available and can both positively and negatively impact your gardening.
 Organic fertilizers are made from animal and green manure, blood meal, fish emulsion, cottonseed meal, granite dust, and rock phosphate.
 These nutrients contribute to the soil and offer a slow, steady nutrient supply to your vegetable plants.
-Many organic nutrients naturally occur in the soil, so the organic fertilizers serve to replenish.
+Many organic nutrients naturally occur in the soil, so organic fertilizers serve to replenish them.
 Though organic often seems the best way to go, it is essential to consider how to fertilize a garden to meet its immediate needs.

 The manufacturing of chemical fertilizers also requires a great deal of energy which can have adverse effects on pollution and global warming, plus it grows our carbon footprint.
 Though some organic fertilizers are commercially manufactured, such as rock phosphate and green sand, home gardeners can choose locally produced compost and manure to get the nutrients needed and reduce nonrenewable resources’ larger impact.